Publish to learn

 /top-performers returns items: [] when the project hasn't synced any platform posts or promoted any ads.
 That's the expected shape - not an error.
 Before you trust the loop for a given customer, confirm there's data for it to rank:

-LIMIT 5;- Zero rows in the first query → no social accounts linked, or SIFT sync hasn't run (runs every 30 minutes on new connections).
+Zero rows in the first query → no social accounts linked, or platform post sync hasn't run yet.
 Top-performers for organic metrics will be empty.

-organic_scoreisNULLor low → content-generation ran but theupdate-organic-performancejob hasn't scored it yet (6-hour cadence).
+organic_scoreisNULLor low → content-generation ran but organic scoring hasn't processed it yet.
 Rankings by paid metrics still work; ranking by organic metrics will return fewer rows than you'd expect.

 If the loop has to run before real data exists, show the customer an empty state rather than a 500 - the endpoint is returning a valid empty response.